Financial Disclosure for a Consent Order: What You Need to Know

 Financial disclosure might feel like a formality in an amicable divorce, but it plays a crucial role in protecting both parties and ensuring your consent order is legally robust.
 We often find that people get frustrated when they hear that they need to disclose the values of their pensions or property when they have no intention of sharing these assets.
 Hopefully this has helped put things into perspective and why it is required.

 If you're unsure about what to include or need help preparing Form D81, our friendly advisors are always on hand to help.
+You can view our consent order services here.

 Written by Aaron O'Toole, MSc in Law and Business